aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfellipse/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfellipse/
 ---

-The META_ELLIPSE record draws an ellipse.
+**Summary:** The META_ELLIPSE record draws an ellipse.
 The center of the ellipse is<br/>                the center of the specified bounding rectangle.
 The ellipse is outlined<br/>                by using the pen and is filled by using the brush; these are defined in<br/>                the playback device context.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)